-How to Write a Book When You've Got Writer's Block
+How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book

 What is Writer’s Block?

 This seems obvious: Writer’s block is a writer’s inability to write.

-But unfortunately this isn’t a real thing.
-There is no bacteria or viral condition out there that afflicts writers like other diseases.
+When in this position, writers can find themselves sitting at their desk for hours—and no amount of inspiring writing quotes can clear their writer’s block.

 Instead, writer’s block is the result of several problems, like low self-confidence and poor planning.
 And to fully address this complicated situation, it’s important to take a number of steps that will restore the writer’s confidence and plan a course for success.

-This is the only way you can continue to write a book when you’ve got writer’s block!
+This is the only way you can save your writing day and make progress on your book when you’ve got writer’s block.

 How to Write a Book When You’ve Got Writer’s Block: The 5-Step Plan